 Successful growth is also dependent upon our ability to implement appropriate financial and management controls, systems and procedures.
-In order to manage our operations and growth, we will need to continue to improve our operational and management controls, reporting and information technology systems and financial internal control procedures, which have become more complex since we no longer qualify as an emerging growth company as of December 31, 2018.
+In order to manage our operations and growth, we will need to continue to improve our operational and management controls, reporting and information technology systems and financial internal control procedures.
 If we are unable to manage our growth effectively, it may be difficult for us to execute our business strategy and there could be an adverse impact on our business.